We will now load a 3D model from file using the

 to activate (jump to) a specific Viewpoint node.

-The camera settings (position, direction, up, navigation type, avatar height
+The camera and navigation settings (position, direction, up, navigation type, avatar height

 and many others) set in X3D file (by nodes like